Kapim/era-5g-client/README.md

 ## Examples

-Three example clients are provided to test the NetApp.
+Three example clients (reference implementations) are provided to test the NetApp.

 System environment variables can be set, e.g.:
 ```